lbl-srg/obc/specification/source/cdl.rst

 and the field ``enable`` is optional, with default value of ``true``, and it can be used to overwrite the value used in the sequence declaration.

-When translating the CDL sequences to ``CDL-JSON``, the ``modelica-json`` tool will create a list which shows how the annotations propagate from top level controller to the subsequence.
+When translating the CDL sequences to ``CDL-JSON`` (:numref:`fig_cdl_pro_lin`), the ``modelica-json`` tool will create a list which shows how the annotations propagate from top level controller to the subsequence.
 It propagates the block level annotation through the class instantiation and the connector annotations through the connection.
 The propagations will overwrite the corresponding annotations in the subsequences.

 [For example, consider the pseudo-code